-Solution: Finding direct evidence of corruption is really, really hard, although it does happen—as I’ll come back to further on.
+Solution: Finding direct evidence of corruption is hard, although it does happen.
 The first thing we did was gather information that spoke to the subject company’s general reputation: they had developed a reputation for environmental “inattention” at best, and there was press attention about the manner in which transactions had been conducted in various countries.

 You may not be able to find direct evidence of corruption, of brown envelopes changing hands, but you can show that a license has been handed over without due process—no tender process, at a price that seems to go against the market realities and with the presence of middlemen between the government of that country and the company in question.